 VMUS is governed by the Victorville City Council.
-This plan was brought forth to the City Council and members of the public on June 21 2022.
-Due to the adoption of the plan not requiring a notice of public hearing or any special noticing requirements, the noticing of the plan followed the City's standards per the Brown Act.
-The agenda was posted a week in advance and public comment is a section of the agenda where members of the public can speak freely on any item on the agenda.
+The Wildfire Mitigation Plan (WMP) is presented to City Council for adoption.
+Due to the adoption of the Plan not requiring a notice of public hearing or any special noticing requirements, the noticing of the Plan follows the City's standards per the Brown Act.
+The agenda is posted a week in advance and members of the public are given the opportunity to speak freely on any item on the agenda for three minutes.
 Members of the public are given three minutes to speak on their items; at the time of the plan's adoption, there were no speakers.